What Are Cardiac Stents?

 What Happens During the Placement of Cardiac Stents?

 Cardiac stents are placed during a cardiac catheterization.
-First, your child will get anesthesia to make him or her sleep during the procedure.
+First, your child will get anesthesia to make them sleep during the procedure.
 Then:

 - The doctor guides the catheter to the heart.
 A special dye helps the doctor see the vessels clearly.